raghadmer/supply-chain-lab/CONCEPTS.md

 - **Protection**: Prevents attacks on the build platform
 - **Example**: Isolated build environments, hermetic builds

-#### Level 4: Two-Party Review
-- **Requirements**:
-  - All Level 3 requirements
-  - All changes require two-person approval
-  - Changes to dependencies are reviewed
-- **Protection**: Prevents single compromised developer from backdooring code
-- **Example**: Branch protection with required reviews, signed commits enforced

 ### SLSA Provenance

-**Provenance** is attestation metadata that describes how an artifact was built:
+**Provenance** is attestation metadata that describes how an artifact was built.

+**🔬 Lab Connection**: In Phase 2, you'll generate provenance using Docker BuildKit, which captures complete build metadata automatically.

 **Key Information**:
 - **Builder Identity**: Who/what performed the build